railwayapp/nixpacks/docs/pages/docs/deploying/flightcontrol.md

 # {% $markdoc.frontmatter.title %}

-Nixpacks is available as a builder on the [Flightcontrol](https://www.flightcontrol.dev/) platform.
-Configure the builder on the service settings page.
+[Flightcontrol](https://www.flightcontrol.dev?ref=nixpacks) uses Nixpacks as the default build type for web applications and workers.
+You can configure the Nixpacks build with code or through the Flightcontrol dashboard.

 ![](/images/flightcontrol.png)